F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

         "value": "AAAAA-BBBBB-CCCCC-DDDDD-FFFFFFF"
       }
       ```
-  2. Update the **bigIpImage** input parameter to use `byol` image.
+  3. Update the **bigIpRuntimeInitConfig01** and **bigIpRuntimeInitConfig02** input parameters to reference the corresponding `byol` config files (for example, `runtime-init-conf-3nic-byol-instance01-with-app.yaml` and `runtime-init-conf-3nic-byol-instance02-with-app.yaml`).

+However, most changes require customizing the example configuration files.

+To change BIG-IP configuration(s):

+  1. Edit/modify the declaration(s) in the example runtime-init config file(s) with the new `<VALUES>`.
+For example, if you wanted to change the DNS or NTP settings, update values in the Declarative Onboarding declaration(s):

       Example:

-      ```json
-      "bigIpImage":{
-        "value": "f5-networks:f5-big-ip-byol:f5-big-all-2slot-byol:16.0.101000"
-      }
+      ```yaml
+                My_Dns:
+                  class: DNS
+                  nameServers:
+                    - <YOUR_CUSTOM_DNS_SERVER>
+                My_License:
+                  class: License
+                  licenseType: regKey
+                  regKey: '{{{LICENSE_KEY}}}'
+                My_Ntp:
+                  class: NTP
+                  servers:
+                    - <YOUR_CUSTOM_NTP_SERVER>
+                  timezone: UTC
       ```

-Other changes may require customizing the example configuration files.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for customization details.
+  2. Publish/host the customized runtime-init config(s) file at a location reachable by the BIG-IP at deploy time (for example: github, Azure Storage, etc.)
+  3. Update the **bigIpRuntimeInitConfig** input parameter(s) to reference the new URL(s) of the updated BIG-IP configuration(s).

 In order deploy additional **virtual services**: